 Apples have a round shape with a depression at the top where the stem is attached.
 Some apples are almost perfectly round, while others are more rounded at the top and narrower at the bottom.
 Apple fruits are firm and the skin is shiny and smooth.
-Apples come in all shades of reds, greens, yellows.
+Apples come in all shades of red, green and sometimes yellow too.
 The flesh is white or ivory.
-Before consuming, lightly scrub apples in cool water to remove the light wax coating or any dirt and any potential leftover insecticides.
-Then chop it in the desired form given below.
+Some varieties of apple and crisp and juicy while others are soft and sweet.

-Dice or cube ingredients by cutting them into uniform strips.
-Line up the strips with your non-working hand and cut them into square pieces.
-Cube them as per the recipe's need regarding the size of the cubes, (for example, "cut into ½-inch cubes").
-Generally apples are cubed without removing the skin, but if the recipe requires peeled apple cubes, peel the apple and then cut inti cubes of desired size.
+First core the apple and cut it into segments or strips.
+Then, line up the strips with your non-working hand and cut them into square pieces.
+Cube them as per the recipe's specifications regarding the size of the cubes (for example, "cut into ½-inch cubes").
+Generally apples are cubed without removing the skin, but if the recipe requires peeled apple cubes, peel the apple and then cut into cubes of desired size.

 Apple skins swirls

-Apple swirls can be made by moving the sharp thin knife with a twisting or whirling motion carefully.
-This looks spiral, whorl, or twist.
-It gives an interesting look to garnish desserts, apple pie or any fruit dish.
+Apple swirls can be made by carefully moving a sharp thin knife on the inner side of the skin, with a twisting or whirling motion to make spiral shaped pieces.
+The swirls can be used to garnish desserts, apple pie or any fruit dish.

 Select a sharp chef's knife.
-Before you begin, you can either peel or unpeel as per one's choice.
-Chop the apple into half and scoop out the seeds from the center.
+If required by the recipe, peel the apple, else start with the unpeeled fruit.
+Chop the apple into half and scoop out the seeds from the centre.
 Place the apple on a chopping board.
-Hold your knife comfortably, with your forefinger running down one side of the blade and your thumb pressed against the opposite side, chop it triangular in cross section.
-Apple wedges are wonderful to garnish any cake, desserts or a fruit platter.
+Hold your knife comfortably, with your forefinger running down one side of the blade and your thumb pressed against the opposite side, and chop the apple into thick segments.
+Apple wedges are wonderful to garnish any cake or any dessert.

-Apple can be peeled or unpeeled, as desired.
-Take a sharp knife, slice it from the top to remove the stem and then cut it into half from the centre.
+Start with a peeled or unpeeled apple, as desired.
+Take a sharp knife and slice the apple from the top to remove the stem.
+Then cut it into half from the centre.
 Cut the half portion into another half and remove the seeds from centre.
-Chop ingredients by cutting them in small pieces approximately ¼ inch in diameter, although the chopped food doesn't need to be exactly the same size.
-If the recipe calls for the ingredients to be "coarsely chopped," make the pieces slightly larger
+Chop the segments into small pieces approximately ¼ inch in diameter.
+If the recipe calls for the apple to be "roughly chopped," make the pieces slightly larger.

 Apple corer is used to extract the core from the apple without cutting the apple into sections and then individually cutting out each part of the core.
 This tool has a circular cutting edge that is forced down into the apple, allowing the apple to remain whole so it can then be easily sliced into sections for eating it out of hand or baking it whole with the outer skin intact.